PORTO RUNNING TOURS

 Sarcasm sometimes rhymes with Porto.

-This exact same organization ordered for one of their building's rooms to be decorated in the Arabic style, boldly writing on its walls "God save Maria II, the Queen" in Arabic language, in order to deeply annoy Porto's Catholic representatives of that time...!
+This same organization ordered one of their building's rooms to be decorated in the Arabic style, boldly inscribing on its walls the phrase "God save Maria II, the Queen" in Arabic.
+This was done to deeply annoy Porto's Catholic representatives of that time.

 Picture